 Regional team leaders and co-PIs continue to maintain close communication as the program enters its thirteenth year (third year of round 3 sampling).
-Nearly all program members virtually attended an all-hands Zoom program organizational meeting in March of 2023.
-Holding the meeting virtually meant that field and laboratory technicians and grad students could attend without worrying about having a travel budget.
+Nearly all program members virtually attended an all-hands Zoom program organizational meeting in February of 2024.
+Holding the meeting virtually means that PIs can have field and laboratory technicians and grad students attend without worrying about having a travel budget since budgets are very strained now.
 The PIs discussed issues pertaining to the upcoming field season, how we could keep diverse teams safe, data validation and correction, manuscripts, and report products.
 Individual taxonomic teams held their meetings virtually just before or after the overall program meeting.

-Regional team leaders and co-PIs have held many conference calls and e-mail discussions regarding fieldwork, taxonomic changes, data analysis, indicator refinement, and publications throughout the duration of the project.
+Regional team leaders and co-PIs continue to hold many conference calls and e-mail discussions regarding fieldwork, taxonomic changes, data analysis, indicator refinement, and publications throughout the duration of the project.
 Typically, most PIs spend the first week of field season in the field with their crews to ensure that all protocols are being followed according to the standards set forth in the QAPP and SOPs and to certify or re-certify crew members.
-That changed because of Covid-19 (depending on the field crew and PI), but we expect that this field season will be more normal.
+That changed because of Covid-19 (depending on the field crew and PI), but the 2023 field season was more normal and we have high hopes that such normality will continue.
 However, again this year most crews have returning and experienced personal, and the PIs will be in contact and do training and provide advice in the manner that best suits their circumstances, at a minimum via phone calls and webinars.
 Under all circumstances, PIs keep in close contact with crews via cell phone, text, and email, and the leadership team is also always available via cell phone and text to answer crew questions.